ifromz/maintenance/README.md

 A Preventative Maintenance Application (CMMS) for Laravel

 ##TO DO
+* Move work order management to separate package - IN PROGRESS
 * Localize all text into lang arrays
 * Robust notifications - IN PROGRESS
 * Robust reporting